Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 * Catalyst: Gospel based cloud processing platform.
 Repository sharing platform, plain text only + dlls.
 Icon: Open box, Pandora style, stars.
 <!-- Use Medalian and myth names -->
 * Tangram: Experimental configuration web serving framework.
 Tangram on its own is a highly configurable standalone web application.
 Through adjusting data-driven configurations, one can "deploy" a parcel node graph as a website.
 This is in contract to a Parcel-native implementation where we might embed the entire Parcel Engine inside the web framework itself (Actually we might do that with Tangram as well).
+* SBF Inference Engine: Slow-but-functional.
+The thing is it just works, without tedious GPU setup.

 Additional (experimental) Front-ends: